19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or

-(b) any qualifying debt securities issued during the period from 17th February 2006 to 1st December 2013.
+(b) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2013.

 [34/2008 wef 16/12/2008]

 [7/2007]

-(2A) Subsection (1) shall not apply to any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2008 31st December 2013, subject to such conditions as the Minister may impose.
+(2A) Subsection (1) shall not apply to any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2013, subject to such conditions as the Minister may impose.

 [34/2008 wef 16/12/2008]